• blogangle-right

 To understand the significance of this announcement, it’s helpful to be familiar with the rulemaking process behind CMMC 2.0.

-CMMC 2.0 is already final and here to stay.
-The 32 CFR rule, which governs the overall structure and policy of the CMMC program, went into effect in December 2024.
-But so far, CMMC hasn’t actually appeared in DoD contracts.
-That’s because it takes a second rule — the 48 CFR CMMC Acquisition rule — to implement CMMC in defense contracts.
+CMMC 2.0 has already been finalized through the 32 CFR rule, which governs the overall structure and policy of the CMMC program and went into effect in December 2024.
+However, CMMC requirements have not yet appeared in DoD contracts.

-The 48 CFR rule will implement the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7021, Cybersecurity Maturity Model Certification Requirements, to formally require CMMC certification as a condition for contract award.
+That’s because it takes a second rule — the 48 CFR CMMC Acquisition rule — to implement the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7021, Cybersecurity Maturity Model Certification Requirements, which will formally require CMMC certification as a condition for contract award.
 It will do so with clause 204.7503, the Contract clause, which outlines exactly how and when those requirements must be included.

 Here’s what clause 204.7503(b) says: